pp81381/nice_tt6/README.md

 * `COM3` (Windows)
 * `socket://192.168.0.100:50000` (if you are using a TCP/IP to serial  converter)

-Returns an async context managed `MultiPlexerSerialConnection`
+Returns an async context managed `MultiplexerSerialConnection`

 Example: